LiF-x/lifxmod.com/tutorials/enable-personal-claims-on-a-red-world.md

 ---
 ### Enable Personal Claims on a Red World

-In order to activate Personal Claims on a Red World you will need to edit both the Server’s and Client’s **skill_types.xml** files.
+In order to activate Personal Claims on a Red World you will need to edit both the Server’s and Client’s **skill_types.xml** files (found in the data folder).
 Below you can find examples of how we recommend you should edit your file.

 The Abilities you will need to edit from